Learn one, forget three: How to use FuelPHP's Image class

 sudo yum install ImageMagick

-Depending on the version of Linux you are using, it may already be installed.
+Depending on the Linux distribution you're running, it might already be installed.

 If so, proceed to the next step.

-Next, install IMagick, an extension library for using ImageMagick from PHP.
+Next, we'll install IMagick, an extension library for using ImageMagick from PHP.

 Installing IMagick

-Next, use PECL to install the PHP library, IMagick.
+Next, we'll use PECL to install the PHP library, IMagick.

 pecl install imagick Cannot install, php_dir for channel "pecl.php.net" is not writeable by the current user